Understanding Our Judicial Metrics

 Why it’s relevant: When police obtain evidence in violation of constitutional rights—for instance, by searching someone’s home without a warrant—judges must decide whether to “suppress” (exclude) that evidence from trial.
 Appellate courts rarely overturn these rulings, showing great deference to trial judges’ assessments of police testimony and factual findings.
 Therefore, when appellate judges do reverse a suppression ruling, it indicates that the judge erred by failing to protect the defendant’s constitutional rights.

-The suppression reversal rate is calculated by dividing the number of times appellate courts reversed a judge’s suppression rulings by the total number of appeals from that judge’s cases in which suppression issues were discussed.
-To find this denominator, we search all criminal appeallate decisions for words indicating suppression.
-The metric allows for comparison of judges’ records while accounting for differences in how often their rulings are reviewed on appeal.
+The suppression reversal rate is calculated by dividing the number of times appellate courts reversed the judge’s denial of suppression by the total number of appeals from that judge’s cases in which suppression issues were discussed.
+To find this denominator, we search all criminal appellate decisions for words indicating suppression.

-Dataset details: 2007 to the last full calendar year.
+Dataset details: 2007 through the last full calendar year.

 Further reading: Unprotected, a report by Scrutinize.